A Local’s Guide to Travel in Istria, Croatia

 Ready to learn more?
 Let’s dig in!

-Table of contents
+Table of Contents

-How long to spend
+How long to spend in the region

-What to do in Istria
+What to see and do in Istria

 Best places to visit